 - Reclaimed water used for irrigation is generally not subject to our water use restrictions; however, customers must not use it in a wasteful and unnecessary manner.

 For rules and specific information on water use restrictions* currently in place in Tampa, please refer to the City of Tampa Code Ordinance Section 26-97 and Chapter 40D-22 of the Florida Administrative Code (F.A.C.).
+For rules and specific information on water shortage orders and plans of action, please refer to Chapter 40D-21, F.A.C.

 *Note: Local water use restrictions may be stricter than state requirements.